mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 FIN:

-: The last bit of the frame type bit indicates whether this Stream frame ends the stream.
+: The last bit of the frame type bit indicates that this Stream frame ends the stream when its value is 1.
 The end of the stream is at the sum of the Offset and Length fields of this frame.

 Stream ID: